vim345/fullerite/README.md

 It is possible to do the same with any other language as long as the `JSON` schema is valid.

-To run any of those files you can simply:
+To run any an adhoc collector from a file you can simply:

     fullerite visualize -i 5 -d 30 examples/adhoc/example.pl